From Ubud to Lovina! Wait… what is a “Lovina”!?!

 Bali is one of the world’s favourite places for Digital Nomads, probably surpassing Chiang Mai – the original Digital Nomad centre.
-Our days on this most magical island were typically split into two: during the day, we were visitors of the island, exploring places, learning the real culture of the Balinese
+Our days on this most magical island were typically split into two: during the day, we were visitors of the island, exploring places, learning the real culture of the Balinese.
+During the evenings, we worked.
+Him, remotely with assignments from the tech company he worked for (although he did spend a lot of time doing what’s technically called “f*ck all”) and me on this wonderful blog and learning a myriad of different things.
+Using ous

 One morning we were resting at one of our favourite restaurants in Ubud, the Yellow Flower Cafe.
 On the musty, homely pillows on the raised dais in the corner (exclusive, hehe).
 So we made friends with a lovely woman!
 As with all great travel stories, you make many new friendships on the way, who provide the DNA of your entire trip.
 Our new friend told us of a faraway land called Lovina where there be dolphins!
 We’ve written about that experience.
-But what was equally as interesting and challenging was the journey to Lovina, from our home-away-from-home in Ubud.
+But what was equally as interesting and challenging was the journey to Lovina, the north of Bali.
+So f

 My boyfriend not having driven a scooter in 20 years and me not having access to 4G.
 This was one of our first demanding and treasured adventures during our 2-month stay.
 We were not expecting it would be such an adventure for us Europeans, used to our flat plain road.
 And we had a whole day to drive 2h30!
-We thought it would be easy and fun.
+We thought driving from Ubud to Lovina would be easy and fun.
+Easy-Peasy-Lemon-Squeezy.

 But it was definitely for Balinese, and adventurers.
 The road was rougher than expected.
 Below, we break down our trip into tips for those who’d like to follow a similar path into the North, from Ubud.